Jollywatt/jollywatt.github.io/content/posts/entropy/entropy.typ

 #metadata((
   date: datetime(year: 2023, month: 04, day: 24),
-  blub: [
+  blurb: [
-    My favourite characterisation of (information) entropy with a ‘composition law’, and a uniqueness proof.  ],
+    My favourite characterisation of (information) entropy in terms of a natural _composition law_, complete with a uniqueness proof.
+  ],
   categories: ("maths",),
 ))